The 6 Best Supplements To Support Optimal Brain Health + Cognitive Function

-Over the last 12 months, so many of my patients have been experiencing brain fog, mood swings, and trouble focusing on work, parenting, and even things as simple as ordering groceries.
+So many of my patients have been experiencing brain fog, mood swings, and trouble focusing on work, parenting, and even things as simple as ordering groceries.
 And it makes sense.
 We’ve all gone through a collective trauma and it’s normal to feel distracted, anxious, or a bit “up and down.”

 ARTICLE CONTINUES BELOW

 SUBSCRIBER-ONLY GUIDES FOR GUT HEALTH, VIBRANT ENERGY, HEALTHY FOOD & CLEAN ALCOHOL

 Get FREE access to these + giveaways, recipes, & discount codes (including 50% off code for video courses) in personal emails from Dr. Will Cole

 But there are also a group of supplements for brain fog that can make a BIG difference.
 So while I believe that our diet is foundational, sometimes we need a little extra help.
 These are the supplements I turn to the most often to help optimize brain health and function.